pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 categories: SQL RDBMS NLP DimensionReduction
 ---

 MySQL is one of the most widely used relational database management systems (RDBMS), due in part to its open-source community edition.
 To ensure a high degree of no-fuss replicability, the following was done in a Google Colab notebook.
-Commanding MySQL from within a Python environment offers a range of cool integrations.
+Commanding MySQL from within a Python environment offers a wide range of cool integrations.